LaplaceOwl7/laplaceOwl7.github.io/README.md

 ### Input Validation Strategy

-- All input data , whether from CSV import or user prompts , is validated before processing: format checks, field presence, sanity checks.
+- All input data, whether from CSV import or user prompts, is validated before processing: format checks, field presence, sanity checks.
-- Edge-cases are handled: malformed CSV rows, missing fields, invalid types, duplicate IDs, or invalid user input are detected early and handled gracefully rather than causing undefined behavior.
+- Edge cases are handled: malformed CSV rows, missing fields, invalid types, duplicate IDs, or invalid user input are detected early and handled gracefully rather than causing undefined behavior.
 - Sanitization and validation act as a defensive layer to protect internal data structures and database integrity, reducing risks of corruption or unexpected failure.

 ### Error Logging Mechanism

 - The file `Err.cpp` implements error logging: whenever an exception, invalid input, or database error occurs, relevant details are written to a log.
 - Logged data includes context (what operation failed, what data was involved), so future debugging or forensic analysis can trace root causes.
-- Proper error logging helps identify recurring issues, unexpected input patterns, and supports maintainability over time , rather than silent failures or crashes that are harder to reproduce.
+- Proper error logging helps identify recurring issues, unexpected input patterns, and supports maintainability over time, rather than silent failures or crashes that are harder to reproduce.

 ### Separation of Error Logs vs. User Action Logs

 - Error logs (from `Err.cpp`) are separate from user-action logs (from `Recorder.cpp`): this separation enables clarity between normal operations and exceptional/error conditions.
-- Such distinction allows for easier monitoring, debugging, auditability, and analysis.
+- Such a distinction allows for easier monitoring, debugging, auditability, and analysis.
 - This approach aligns with logging best practices: structured, purpose-specific logs improve observability without overwhelming developers with mixed, noisy logs.

+---

+## Reflection: What did I learn?

+Each category forced me to learn about C++ coding in "the wild."

+### Category One: Software Engineering

+- Learned how to use best practice tools:
+    - CMake
+    - Doxygen
+    - Markdown
+- Learned how separation of concerns can improve system clarity by isolating concerns like data and presentation.
+- Gained an increased understanding of layered architecture and how tight coupling between modules quickly becomes overly complex.
+- Learned to decide the responsibilities of modules and assign them per class based on their purpose.
+- Designed clear interfaces using headers without exposing internal details.
+- Demonstrated the perks of object-oriented code in a system's complexity.
+- Learned to apply encapsulation instead of treating all classes like data structures.
+- Understood the constructor design.
+- Learned separation in headers and source files.
+- Gained experience in circular dependencies.
+- Learned to bias small classes with a focused purpose.
+- Recognized how monolithic designs can cripple testing and reuse.
+- Learned how to anticipate future requirements.
+- Learned to write self-documenting code.
+- Learned that minimizing headers introduces Weaknesses.
+- Garnered more confidence in refactoring, knowing I won't break the code; and if I do, I'll fix it.

+### Category 2: Data Structures & Algorithms

+- Learned to properly decide an algorithm's choices driven by data size, input characteristics, and usage patterns instead of just optimized code.
+- Gained insights into simpler algorithms that can outperform complex ones thanks to constant factors.
+- Learned to evaluate trade-offs between time complexity, space complexity, and code maintainability.
+- Developed a strong rationale for determining the best, average, and worst-case behaviors.
+- Learned how algorithmic inefficiencies are only visible in larger datasets.
+- Learned the specific quirks in choosing containers like vector, map, and unordered_map, which affect the algorithm's performance.
+- Learned to design data structures with healthy access patterns, not for data representation (preReq vectors vs preReq objects).
+- Gained experience in developing polymorphic code using swap algorithms.
+- Learned that theoretical complexity must be proven with data-based evidence.
+- Learned to use performance data to justify design choices rather than comfort or theory.
+- Learned to validate algorithms for empty inputs, malformed data, or single-element datasets.
+- Learned to build defensive checks in regards to performance.
+- Demonstrated how to communicate algorithmic decisions in non-technical terms.

+### Category 3: Database Management

+- Learned to translate real-world requirements into normalized schemas.
+- Gained experience in defining constraints to force correct data formats.
+- Learned how schema design has long-term implications for future revisions.
+- Learned how to use primary keys, uniqueness constraints, and Not Null enforcement.
+- Demonstrated how databases can prevent bugs that are not caught in application checks.
+- Demonstrated why files are a poor choice in concurrency, scale, and complexity concerns.
+- Learned to write parameterized queries to avoid injection vulnerabilities.
+- Learned how to separate data access logic from business logic.
+- Gained experience in designing layers to isolate the SQLite database from the application code.
+- Learned how to use the SQLite library in C++.
+- Demonstrated how database connection failures and query errors are handled gracefully.
+- Demonstrated how to log database interactions for debugging, traceability, and security.
+- Demonstrated how user authentication can be enforced.
+- Understood how database constraints can complement and enforce secure coding.
+- Learned how database systems can and should reflect the system's entire architecture.
+- Learned the process of reasoning how data will flow across the system's layers.

 ---